-Representing community interests with the Alderman Mell, city departments, the Chicago Police Department, the Chicago Park District, local schools, local businesses, and media.
+Representing community interests with the Alderman, city departments, the Chicago Police Department, the Chicago Park District, local schools, local businesses, and media.

-Maintaining and programming our parks and parkways: maintenance of LaPointe Park, installation of holiday illuminated “snowflakes” and wreath in Manor Park, support for the HPAC Summer Concert Series in Manor and Horner Parks.
+Maintaining and programming our parks and parkways: maintenance of LaPointe Park, installation of holiday illuminated “snowflakes” and decorations in Manor Park, support for the HPAC Summer Concert Series in Manor and Horner Parks.

 Support for local schools, including Waters Elementary and the “Waters Today” organization.

-Communicating with residents through our quarterly printed newsletter, twice a month email updates, special notice emails, mailings, flyers, Facebook, and our website.
+Communicating with residents through our quarterly printed newsletter, email updates, special notice emails, mailings, flyers, Facebook, Instagram, and our website.